alexkappa/terraform-provider-auth0/docs/resources/guardian.md

 * `policy` - (Required) String.
 Policy to use.
 Available options are `never`, `all-applications` and `confidence-score`.
 The option `confidence-score` means the trigger of MFA will be adaptive.
 See [Auth0 docs](https://auth0.com/docs/mfa/adaptive-mfa)
 * `phone` - (Optional) List(Resource).
 Configuration settings for the phone MFA.
 For details, see [Phone](#phone).
 * `email` - (Optional) Boolean.
 Indicates whether or not email MFA is enabled.
+* `OTP` - (Optional) Boolean.
+Indicates whether or not one time password MFA is enabled.

 ### Phone